aaron-z-chiu/multiple-vesicles/README.md

 # multiple-vesicles
 This project provides the source code for the paper, *Numerical simulation of multiple vesicles with a N-phase phase-field system*.
-The code is used to generate the results shown in Figure 10 (Section 4.15) of the paper.
+The code is used to generate the results shown in Section 4.15 (figure 10 and 11) of the paper.

 ## Author
 Yutong Wu, Zecheng Qiu, Juxiang Yang* \